noahehall/multicloud/multicloud.md

 - replatform: lift and shift then replacement/refactor
   - this is more incremental then a pure lift and shift
   - you will need to connect the remaining legacy services with the new cloud services until everything is fully migrated
+- leap frog: from legacy on-premise monoliths straight to serverless cloud architecture
+- organic: migration with a lift-and-shift approach
+  - e.g. servers to EC2s, perhaps some ECS/lambdas thrown in, but limited rewrites
+  - the goal is to get things into the cloud, and experiment with serverless & microservices
+- strangler: incrementally and systematically decomposes monolithic applications by creating APIs and building event-driven components that gradually replace components of the legacy application.
+  - Distinct API endpoints point to old and to new components and safe deployment options (such as canary deployments) let you point back to the legacy version with very little risk.

+### scaling

+- strategize for the current scale requirements in addition to the anticipated growth
+  - know the capabilities and service limits of the services that you’re integrating
+    - especially the service limits, e.g. api gateay 10mb vs SQS 256kb
+  - select patterns that optimize your application for the scale you need to support
+    - timeouts, retry behavior, throughput, payload size, etc

+#### demand

+- both compute + data
+- organic demand
+- merger and acquisition: increases dramatically within a short period

+#### complexity

+- management
+- performance
+- security

+#### scaling reliably with tests

+- increased need for more effective load tests since you can scale/tweak the perf of individual components
+  - you need to have a solid understanding of peak load capacity
+- best practices
+  - load test with authentic data with appropriate volumes that exercise each integration point with production access patterns
+  - spin a production like environment, never load test locally
+  - identify the bottlenecks/failure points, modify perf characteristcs and iterate
+    - this may move the bottleneck to other integration points
+      - you need to know where the bottleneck is most appropriate, based on your workload and business requirements
+  - choose a percentile that reflects the business need when monitoring
+    - build in error handling logic to handle failures that are outliers
+  - dont mock services you cant control
+    - when you're load testing, you need the real beef

+#### managing scale through monitoring

+- components should output appropriate signals
+- monitor by percentile, and not just avg/raw numbers
+- log efficiently and effectively

+### deploying

+- strategy for deploying new application versions and infrastructure are equally important
+- QA, qa, Qa, qA ;)~
+- standardization and optimation
+- auditing and reacting to changes
+- halt/rollback mechanisms
+- managing configuration changes
+  - similar in terraform how you can consume deployed artifacts (e.g. ARN, ips, etc)
+    - bake it into the deployment package: refrain from this as much as possible
+    - 12factor it: the easiest, but should atleast be encrypted; however its difficult to share/update across nodes
+    - load at runtime from some secrets manager: the most robust (and complex) option

+#### strategies

+- all at once: 100% of traffic goes to the new version
+- traffic shifting strategies
+  - canary deployment: e.g. 20% goes to new versio for 20 mins, and then once validated 100% goes to new version
+  - linear deployment: e.g. 10% of traffic goes to new version every 20 minutes until 100% is shifted

+### testing

+- testing: you generally need a test account that mirrors the production account
+- local tests within the dev environment
+  - unit tests focusing on business logic
+  - cloud native code is generally more difficult to test locally (see localstack)
+- integration tests: targeting remote test accounts with prod parity
+- automated integration and accepted tests against other envornments providing gates for production deployments

 ## APIs